benyoung93/innate_immune_response_acropora_palmata/README.md

 SALMON_quant_symb.sh

 13th Jan - Uploaded scripts used on supercomputer, I will be refining and making more concise in the near future.

+ALIB scripts are for the reannotation of Libro & Vollmer 2013.
+Project number to access raw reads is in manuscript.